Conditions and diseases

 What is it?

-Non-alcoholic fatty liver disease (also referred to as ‘NAFLD or non-alcoholic fatty liver disease') is a disease characterised by an accumulation of fat in the liver cells.
+Non-alcoholic fatty liver disease (NAFLD) is a disease which involves a build-up of fat in the liver.

 Only 30% of patients who have NAFLD suffer from NASH (non-alcoholic steatohepatitis), which causes inflammation and scars in the liver.
 These two disorders can sometimes develop into cirrhosis (20-25% of cases).
 An as yet unknown percentage may also develop liver cancer .